 Don Munsil has amassed a truly mind-boggling amount of knowledge about Walt Disney and the various theme parks that bear his name (Walt Disney’s name, not Don’s name).
 This qualifies him for only a few useful careers, one of which is running a Disney information website.
 Thus it is an amazing stroke of luck that his sister founded a Disney information website and passed it to him after building it into an unstoppable juggernaut of Disney discount knowledge.

 Don is kept from injuring himself by his incredibly smart and patient wife, Sarah Stone, who is way more qualified to be running this site than he is.
 What’s that?
 She does run this site as well?
 Well that’s good news for everyone.
 Drinks all round!
 I’m sorry, I left my wallet at home, can I get this next time?
 Cheers.

 Prior to MouseSavers.com, Don spent most of his time arranging ones and zeros into profitable patterns for Microsoft.
 His hobbies include stereoscopic photography, finding and drinking interesting beers, and convincing his wife to go to Walt Disney World even though they just went.

-Kris Borchardt is an accomplished welder, sculptor and furniture maker, and collector of all things odd.
+Kris Borchardt is an accomplished welder, sculptor and furniture maker, in addition to being a professional marketing consultant.
 She is a technical Luddite, although that may be slowly changing.
 Kris thanks Mary, her best friend from college, for reminding her that she was once upon a time an English Lit major and, indeed, before learning to weld, she developed marketing strategies, wrote proposals and managed business development efforts in the architecture and engineering world of the “built” environment for more than a decade.
 With these varied skill sets at her disposal, she has overcome her technical difficulties and works hard to sculpt and weld fabulous hotel and non-Disney attraction deals for MouseSavers Hot Deals and Newsletter subscribers.
 Since 2010 she has worked in the virtual world of MouseSavers from her home in the San Francisco bay area, and although she visits Orlando and Lake Buena Vista frequently, oddly, she has only been in the Disney parks twice.

 Mary Waring is the founder of MouseSavers.com.